Types of steps and where they come from

-If your website only has Gravity Forms and Gravity Flow active there are 5 default step types available.
+If your website only has Gravity Forms and Gravity Flow active, five default step types are available.

 Steps involving user interaction